|Code for box and equipment locker @ LSS/MAP||Equipment Manager or Manager Coordinator|

 Game Jerseys are handed out in the team bins by the Equipment Manager

-- You will collect $100 deposit cheques made out to LMLA dated August 1, 2020 – keep a record
+- You will collect $150 deposit cheques made out to LMLA dated August 1 for box lacrosse or March 1 for field lacrosse – keep a record

 - Players can NOT play unless a cheque has been received